Neutral Moresnet is an unbelievable 100-year story. Here’s the history of this small patch of land in east Belgium.

 At the end of the Napoleonic wars, the ambassadors of the European states sat down together to redraw the map of Europe.
 Not surprisingly, it led to all sorts of arguments and disputes.
 For the purpose of this article, we’ll focus on just one particular sticking point: the small region of Moresnet in modern-day Belgium.

-At that time, Moresnet was sandwiched between two great powers: the United Kingdom of the Netherlands, and Prussia.
-So small is this patch of land that you would have thought it could have easily been incorporated into one of these countries.
+At that time, Moresnet was a sandwich between two great powers: the United Kingdom of the Netherlands, and Prussia.
+So small is this patch of land that you would think it could be easily been incorporated into one of these countries.
 But it was not to be.
-Both the Netherlands and Prussia were determined to have Moresnet within their borders, and neither was prepared to see the other walk away with it.
+Both the Netherlands and Prussia were determined to have Moresnet within their borders.
+Neither was prepared to see the other walk away with it.

 Why was Moresnet so popular?
 One simple, four-letter word.

 Moresnet had what would be the envy of any land at that time: a highly profitable zinc mine.
 Zinc was in huge demand.
-It was vital for the production of brass, which was used in all sorts of products from doorknobs to ammunition casings.
+It was vital for the production of brass; essential for all sorts of products from doorknobs to ammunition casings.
 And in the early 19th century there wasn’t a lot of the stuff kicking around.
 So whoever owned Moresnet had access to a strategically very important mineral resource – and one that was highly profitable!

 So what happened to Moresnet?